Creating a Linux VM

 in the command line and press Enter.

-Establish a connection using the PuTTY app:
+Establish a connection using PuTTY:

-- Run the Pageant application.
+- Run Pageant.

-- Right-click the pageant icon in the task bar.
+- Right-click the Pageant icon in the task bar.

 - In the context menu, select Add key.